tweag/sparkle/apps/memerr/README.md

-This is a program that demonstrates that it is possible to crash a `sparkle` program by simply creating too many references to Java objects, causing the JVM to run out of memory.
+This is a program that demonstrates that it is possible to crash a `sparkle` program by creating too many references to (possibly large) Java objects, causing the JVM to run out of memory.
 This should serve as a motivation for an interface to `sparkle` that uses linear types, as such an interface would make any such proliferation of references more explicit.